Balas15072002/Vehicle-Selling-and-Buying-System/README.md

 - Receive notifications when a user books a vehicle

 ### Vehicle Listings
-- View detailed vehicle information with images
+- View detailed vehicle information
 - Search and filter by brand, type, price, and vehicle condition (used/new)

 ### Customer Support